how many mountain gorilla families are in volcanoes national park-Rwanda

 Agashya mountain gorilla family

-The Agashya gorilla family consists of 13 members, led by Nyakarima, who was overthrown by a silverback called Agashya, Agashya mountain gorilla family is always found around Mount Mgahinga's foothills.
+The Agashya gorilla family consists of 13 members, led by Nyakarima, who was overthrown by a silverback called Agashya.
+The Agashya mountain gorilla family is always found around Mount Mgahinga's foothills.

 Bwenge mountain gorilla family

 The Bwenge mountain gorilla family has 11 members and is found in Bisoke areas.
 The Bwenge mountain gorilla family is led by a silverback named Bwenge, who moved from his original family after his formal group experienced a sad moment when his six infants were born at the same time.

 Hirwa mountain gorilla family

 The Hirwa mountain gorilla family is among the newest gorilla families with 16 members.
 It got its name from Kinyarwanda, meaning "lucky one," and it’s very lucky because of the twins in their family.